 Rockabilly and the holidays go together like Elvis and a Blue Christmas, so it’s only natural that The Mavericks apply their rockabilly and swing sounds to an album full of Christmas songs, most of which are originals.
 On the brink of their 30th anniversary, the Grammy-winning group led by Raul Malo has crafted a number of songs, like “I Have Wanted You (For Christmas)” that feel like they’ve been around since Elvis was skinny.

 It just seems so right that Caroline Jones is singing about angels with her crystalline voice.
 Accompanied by strings, it’s a gorgeous rendition of a Christmas classic.
-You can watch her impressive session at the Paste Studio, which has gotten more than a quarter million views here.
-She recorded it right before the release of her latest album, Bare Feet, in March.
+You can watch her impressive session at the Paste Studio, which has gotten more than a quarter million views here

 The Old 97’s somehow found time on their Perpetual Tour to write and record a holiday album full of Christmas Tunes and closing with “Auld Lang Syne.”
 The opening title track is a rollicking celebration of the season that’s sure to get you into the spirit.
 Frontman Rhett Singer sings “Oh, I love the holidays / All the wacky, weird ways / People worry and they pray / As they pay and they say / ‘I love the holidays.’”